 11. Use the PPF framework to explain something in your everyday life that was not mentioned in the chapter.

-Answers will vary but should illustrate some of the following: choice, opportunity costs, productive inefficiency, scarcity, productive efficiency, unemployed resources, and growth.
+Answers will vary, but should illustrate some of the following: choice, opportunity costs, productive inefficiency, scarcity, productive efficiency, unemployed resources, and growth.

 12. What exactly allows individuals to consume more if they specialize and trade than if they don’t?